SeldonIO/seldon-core/docs-gb/performance-tuning/models/inference.md

 However, if some workers are waiting for either I/O or for a GPU, then setting `n_workers` to a value higher than the number of CPUs can help increase throughput, as some workers can then continue processing while others wait.
 Generally, if a model is receiving inference requests at a throughput that is lower than the `one-worker max throughput`, then adding additional workers will not help increase throughput or decrease latency.
 Similarly, if MLServer is configured with `n_workers` (on a pod with more than `n_CPUs`) and the request rate is below the `n_workers worker max throughput`, latency remains constant - the system is below saturation.

 Given the above, it is worth considering increasing the number of workers available to process data for a given deployed model when the system becomes saturated.
 Increasing the number of workers up to or slightly above the number of CPU cores available may reduce latency when the system is saturated, provided the MLServer pod has sufficient spare CPU.
 The effect of increasing workers also depends on whether the model is CPU-bound or uses async versus blocking operations, where CPU-bound and blocking models would benefit most.
 When the system is saturated with requests, those requests will queue.
 Increasing workers aims to run enough tasks in parallel to cope with higher throughput while minimizing queuing.

+## Optimizing the model artefact

+If optimizing for speed, the model artefact itself can have a big impact on performance.
+The speed at which an ML model can return results given input is based on the model’s architecture, model size, the precision of the model’s weights, and input size.
+In order to reduce the inherent complexity in the data processing required to execute an inference due to the attributes of a model, it is worth considering:

+- **Model pruning** to reduce parameters that may be unimportant.
+This can help reduce model size without having a big impact on the quality of the model’s outputs.
+- **Quantization** to reduce the computational and memory overheads of running inference by using model weights and activations with lower precision data types.
+- **Dimensionality reduction** of inputs to reduce the complexity of computation.
+- **Efficient model architectures** such as MobileNet, EfficientNet, or DistilBERT, which are designed for faster inference with minimal accuracy loss.
+- **Optimized model formats and runtimes** like ONNX Runtime, TensorRT, or OpenVINO, which leverage hardware-specific acceleration for improved performance.